Carpet: Knotted

 There are several styles of knotting, but the two main types of knot are the symmetrical (also called Turkish or Ghiordes) and asymmetrical (also called Persian or Senna).
 Contemporary centres of knotted carpet production are: Lahore and Peshawar (Pakistan), Kashmir (India), Mirzapur and Bhadohi (India), Tabriz (Iran), Afghanistan, Armenia, Azerbaijan, Turkey, Northern Africa, Nepal, Spain, Turkmenistan, and Tibet.
-The importance of carpets in the culture of Turkmenistan is such that the national flag features a vertical red stripe near the hoist side, containing five carpet guls (designs used in producing rugs).
-Kashmir and bhadohi is known for hand knotted carpets of silk or wool.
+The importance of carpets in the culture of Turkmenistan is so that the national flag features a vertical red stripe near the hoist side, containing five carpet guls (designs used in producing rugs).
+Kashmir and bhadohi are known for hand knotted carpets of silk or wool.